Orchard Park Presbyterian Church Mission Statement

 We strongly affirm the historical doctrine of the priesthood of all believers, as borne out by the enthusiasm with which our people have shared their passion and faith during the wide-ranging discussions we have had together as part of this Mission Study.
 We know that in the great

-Orchard Park Presbyterian Church (OPPC) has been in existence since 1956.
+Orchard Park Presbyterian Church was formed in 1956.